YasirGaji/linkmark/README.md

   3. The usefulness of prisma db push
   4. GraphQL and Apollo-Server-Micro endpoint
   5. Understood the Prisma client purpose
+  6. How to define schema using [Nexus](https://nexusjs.org) for typsafety code rendering and object completion

 ## Errors  I Faced